4.1.5: Definitions and Components

 The “ModelView”-component does not display any tags

 Check whether your Rhino background color is black.
 Some types of tags are printed in black and do not show on a black canvas.
-You can change the text color in the “karamba.ini”-file (see section 4.1.6).
+You can change the text color in the “karamba.ini”-file by navigating to "Karamba3D/Settings" in the GRasshopper menu.

 Circular cross sections show up as edgy polygons when rendered